lbl-srg/obc/specification/source/cdl.rst

 Code generation for a variety of products is common in the Electronic Design Automation industry.
 However, in the Electronic Design Automation industry, engineers write models and controllers are built to conform to the models.
-If this were to be applied to the buildings industry, then control providers would need to update their product line.
+If this were to be applied to the buildings industry, then control providers would need to update their product line in order to be able to faithfully comply with the model.
 We think such costly product line reconfigurations are not reasonable to expect in the next decade.
-Therefore, for the immediate future, we will need to build models of control sequences that can conform to their implementation on target control product lines;
+Therefore, for the immediate future, we will need to build digital models of control sequences that can conform to their implementation on target control product lines;
-while ensuring that as new product lines are being developed, they can invert the paradigm and build controllers that conform to the models.
+while ensuring that as new product lines are being developed, the manufacturers can invert the paradigm and build controllers that conform to the models.
 We therefore selected the path of designing CDL in such a way that it provide a minimum set of capabilities that can be expected to be supported